 Simple English definitions for legal terms

-Read a random definition: direct notice
+Read a random definition: collateral defense

 Employers' liability is a system that provides benefits to employees who get injured while working.
 This system is also known as workers' compensation.
 It holds the employer responsible for the injury and prevents the employee from suing the employer.
 Workers' compensation laws were created to protect employees from the consequences of work-related injuries.
 Employees no longer have to prove that their employer was negligent to get compensation, they just need to show that the injury happened while they were working.